ALPINE Stone Composite, the latest innovation in flooring, has arrived at Tile Warehouse!

 ALPINE provides exceptional durability, temperature stability and impact resistance.

-Available in 6 Colours and in the new larger Plank Size 230 x 1524mm!
+The perfect DIY option & available in 6 colours and in the new larger Plank Size 230 x 1524mm!

 ALPINE planks are made up of five distinct layers, each working in partnership to create a floor that will stand up to the tough demands of life.
 These layers are bonded together in a one-step heat fusion process, not glued, so they won't de-laminate.